 You want affiliates to sell for you.
-More specifically you want top affiliates to get excited by your e-commerce affiliate marketing program, and influencers to put in a good word for you.
-That is fine, but how are you going to finally sign up affiliates?
+More specifically, you want top affiliates to get excited by your e-commerce affiliate marketing program, and influencers to put in a good word for you.
+That's all fine, but how are you going to sign up affiliates?
 Will you go through popular affiliate networks, or sign up affiliates directly?
-How do you decide: direct affiliates or affiliate networks?

 What Is an Affiliate Marketing Network?